 Among the rotating drive components are the ball screw drive, timing belt pulleys and the motor (rotor).
 Because of its high rotation speed the angular momentum of the motor is considerable.

-at the EV7).
-This would be without importance
+pinion drive system).
+This would be without importance for generating thrust,

 3.2.2 Reversal in the upper final wing position

 - End position steel pressure spring